J’adore. Lo adoro. Me encanta.

 Extreme heatwaves and intense cold spells can make or break a holiday.
 Same goes for long queues, soggy snow and just missing out on that event that you were dying to go to.
 It’s just not worth the hassle.

 Use this guide to see where you should go in Europe by month.
+Or have a read of our guide to the 5 best cities in Europe for families.

 The beginning of the new year in Europe means the wrap of the festive season.
 Christmas decorations come down and the party shoes go back in their box.